 - When a shopper starts to scroll on the page, the “Add to Bag” CTA becomes a sticky banner so customers can quickly put the item in their cart once they’ve made a decision

-So, you’ve spent a lot of company time and resources optimizing your product pages for high conversion, but that’s all for nothing if shoppers can’t actually find your product pages through search.
+So, you’ve spent a lot of company time and resources optimizing your product pages for high conversion.
+But that’s all for nothing if shoppers can’t actually find your product pages through search — that’s where product page SEO comes in.

 Search engine optimization 101